 Consider the environment where your fasteners will be used.
 Corrosion-resistant fasteners are designed for specific conditions:

-Industrial Environments – Exposure to chemicals, acids, or alkalis demands higher-grade stainless steel or specialized coatings.
+- Industrial Environments – The environment that is subjected to chemicals, acids, or alkalis requires higher-grade stainless steel or particular coatings.

-Evaluating environmental exposure ensures you choose fasteners that maintain performance and appearance over time.
+Assessment of environmental exposure will also help ensure that you select fasteners that deliver good performance and look good over time.

 Fastener Type and Load Requirements